 The Importance of Self-Care for Caregivers

-The International Self-Care Day, 24 July, symbolizes the benefits of self-care work 24 hours a day, every day.
-The benefits of self-care do not just relate to a single day.
+The Self-Care Day, on July 24th, symbolizes the benefits of self-care 24 hours a day, every day and not just for a single day.
+Having a designated day creates awareness and impacts the importance of self-care for our caregivers every day.

 As a caregiver, you are doing the best you can, and it is essential to ensure that your mental and physical self is also in good standing.